dart-lang/site-www/src/tools/pub/cmd/pub-global.md

 $ stagehand
 ```

-If this doesn't work, you may need to
+If this doesn't work, you might need to
 [set up your path](#running-a-script-from-your-path).

 To run a Dart script from within a package, or from a